Thanksgiving Books for First Grade

-We are going to read my favorite Thanksgiving story A Turkey for Thanksgiving by Eve Bunting.
+My all-time favorite Thanksgiving book for first grade is A Turkey for Thanksgiving by Eve Bunting.
 If you haven’t read it before, it is a super cute book.
 Mrs. Moose wants to have a turkey for Thanksgiving.
 She sends Mr. Moose out to find a turkey, which he drags to their house.
+The turkey thinks he is going to be dinner and is reluctant to come.
 The surprise ending is that Mrs. Moose wants turkey to be a guest, not dinner!
+It’s a great story to work on predictions.
+And we are always working on our retelling skills!

 Hi, I’m Jaymie!
 Thanks for stopping by my blog.
 I taught for 17 years including 12 years in First Grade, 4 years as a Reading Interventionist, and 1 year in Pre-K.